 National Health Service Corps Rural Community Loan Repayment Program (NHSC Rural Community LRP)

 Bureau of Health Workforce (BHW)

-Provides funding for loan repayment for primary care and behavioral/mental health professionals in exchange for service commitments at NHSC-approved sites in Mental Health and Primary Care Health Professional Shortage Areas (HPSAs) in rural communities.
-Aims to increase access to primary care and behavioral/mental health professionals offering opioid use disorder (OUD) and substance use disorders (SUDs) treatment and services in rural NHSC-approved facilities.
+Provides funding for loan repayment for primary care and behavioral/mental health professionals in exchange for service commitments at National Health Service Corps (NHSC)-approved sites in Mental Health and Primary Care Health Professional Shortage Areas (HPSAs) in rural communities.
+Aims to increase access to primary care and behavioral/mental health professionals offering opioid use disorder (OUD) and substance use disorder (SUD) treatment and services in rural NHSC-approved facilities.

 Eligible SUD primary care and behavioral/mental health professions include:

 - Physicians (MD or DO)

 - Physician assistants (PA)

 - Nurse practitioners (NP)

 - Registered nurses (RN)

 - Certified nurse midwives (CNM)